-Members of the University’s staff, Ashley Compton and Alison Riley are working with early years science and mathematics experts from:
+Members of the University’s staff, Ashley Compton and Alison Riley worked with early years science and mathematics experts from:

 - the Institute of Education, UK